digital-wonderland/docker-zookeeper/README.md

 ## Usage:

-The container can be configured via environment variabless:
+The container can be configured via environment variables:

 | Environment Variable | Zookeeper Property | Default |
 | -------------------- | ------------------ | --------|